 Understanding if IDR is right for you and which plan to choose ultimately comes down to the question: Do you want to minimize total repayment cost, or do you want to minimize monthly payments?

-While IDR generally comes with pros such as lower monthly payments (even as low as a $0) and potential loan forgiveness, it’s not for everyone – especially if you prioritize minimizing your total repayment over minimizing monthly payments.
+While IDR generally comes with pros such as lower monthly payments (or potentially $0 per month) and potential loan forgiveness, it’s not for everyone – especially if you prioritize minimizing your total repayment over minimizing monthly payments.
 For example, if you’re a high earner or your student loan amount is low enough that it’s manageable for your budget, then the 10-year Standard Repayment Plan route may make more financial sense.
 And depending on how much student loan debt you have, your future forgiveness event could be end up being costly in taxes, which you’ll need to factor into your decision-making process too.

 To learn more about individual IDR plans, which one would be best-suited for your financial needs, and how to apply, contact our student loan specialists at GradFin for a free 30-minute phone consultation and analysis of your student loans.
 Our student loan specialists can help you understand the details of each IDR plan and can find the right plan for you based on your unique financial profile.
 Schedule a free consultation to discuss IDR and other repayment options and determine which plan is right for your student loans and career path.